dhhagan/opcsim/docs/_build/html/_sources/tutorial/model.rst.txt

     # Define a function that rises linearly from 100nm to 1um, and then stays at 1
     η_linear = lambda dp: [np.piecewise(i, [i < 1., i >= 1.], [i, 1]) for i in dp]

-Let's go ahead and visualize these functions really quick to get a better idea
+Let’s go ahead and visualize these functions really quick to get a better idea

 .. code:: ipython3